-Like most HIPAA-related questions, the answer to the question can I get fired for an accidental HIPAA violation is “it depends”.
-It depends on the nature of the violation, the consequences of the violation, and – most importantly – the content of your employer´s sanctions policy.
+You can get fired for an accidental HIPAA violation depending on the nature of the violation, the consequences of the violation, the content of your employer’s sanctions policy, and – possibly most importantly – your history of previous “accidental” HIPAA violations.

 When you work for a business that has responsibilities to maintain the privacy of Protected Health Information (PHI), you share the responsibilities with your employer.
 Usually, your responsibilities with regards to HIPAA compliance are outlined in your job description, and the way in which you fulfil your responsibilities are communicated to you via HIPAA training.